plutomi/plutomi/README.md

 2. `pick()` the environment variable for the specific schema it is being used in so it gets parsed by zod
 3. Add it to the `.env` file for that package so you can test the app locally

+### Adding a new package

+If you want to create a new package like `@plutomi/shared` you will need to do a few things:

+- In `plutomi.code-workspace`: Add the package to the `folders` array and update the `eslint.workingDirectories`
+- In `Dockerfile`: Add the relevant `COPY` commands for the package, follow the rest of the file for guidance
+- Add a folder in `packages/` with the name of the package
+- Copy over the `package.json`, `tsconfig.json` and `.eslintrc.json` from another package (preferably `@plutomi/env` as it is the most barebones)
+  1. Change the name to `@packages/shared`
+  2. Remove any dependencies that are not needed
+  3. Install the rest with `yarn`
+- If this package requires environment variables, follow the steps in the [Environment Variables](#environment-variables) section
+  > You might have to add the package to your package.json manually when importing in another package

 ## Language, Tooling, & Infrastructure

 > Make sure to open the `plutomi.code-workspace` file to get the best dev experience with linters and such